Table of contents

 Moreover, IPv6 network adoption requires immense resources.
 Replacing equipment, training IT teams or hiring IPv6 experts and transitioning users is not appealing to companies that are still fully functional without IPv6.
 Even some internet service providers aren’t ready for the shift.

 Mobile network operators are definitely leading in IPv6 adoption.
-According to some reports, Verizon and AT&T are at 80% of IPv6 adoption, and T-Mobile is nearing 100%.
+According to some reports, Verizon and AT&T are at around 80% of IPv6 adoption, and T-Mobile is nearing 100%.
 Nonetheless, IPv6 connectivity among Google users data shows that IPv6 adoption globally barely crossed the 40% mark.

 IPv6 adoption among Google users graph.